neatest/neat/README.md

 - Make sure your repo's security policy is always up to date with your organization's latest security policy
 - Add files from a repo template you created for your favourite framework on your personal GitHub account
 - Add to your repo any new files added in the organization's default repo
-- Add any generic files that you didn't create already from the [neatest oss repo](https://github.com/neatest/oss)
+- Add any generic files that you didn't create already from the [neatest repo](https://github.com/olivr-templates/neat-repo)

 You could run the following (or add it in your CI pipeline, package.json, pre-commit hook, etc.)